 2. Website software – Free OR $16+ per month

 Nowadays, the vast majority of websites aren’t coded from scratch.
 Instead, you’ll use premade website software, called a content management system.

-For example, more than 35% of all the websites on the Internet are powered by one single piece of software – WordPress.
+For example, about 43.1% of all the websites on the Internet are powered by one single piece of software – WordPress .
 Yes – that number is as crazy as it sounds – more than one-third of all the websites on the Internet really do use WordPress.

 Another popular route that you could go is a dedicated website builder – like Squarespace or Wix.
 These tools charge you a monthly fee in order to use them, which you’ll pay for as long as you want your website to work.
 Here’s what you can expect to pay: